a-paxton/dual-conversation-constraints/README.md

-# High- and Low-Level Constraints on Coordination during Conversation: Code for Paxton & Dale (under review)
+# High- and Low-Level Constraints on Synchrony during Conversation: Code for Paxton & Dale (under review)

 This repo contains the code for the analyses presented in our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, under review).